sudouc/docs.sudo.org.au/setup.md

 #### Homebrew

-A package manager for OSX, gives you access to manay of the commonly used utilities on *nix systems.
+A package manager for OSX, gives you access to many of the commonly used utilities on *nix systems.

 Install by following the instructions at [https://brew.sh/](https://brew.sh/).
 (If you haven't already installed the OSX developer tools you will be prompted to.)